more likely to export

-Intellectual property is a critical element of the global innovation economy.
+Intellectual Property (IP) is a critical element of the global innovation economy.
 It generates value and wealth for individuals, companies and countries.
 It also allows us to ensure the health and well-being of our population by creating a system of protections for inventors who want to share new medicines and technologies with the world.
 While successfully protecting and leveraging IP has become an important factor for many entrepreneurs and their startups, basic IP Literacy is a skill that will help all of us in today’s world.

 The IP Education Program is an accessible free, online training program designed to equip students, faculty and staff with a broad foundation in intellectual property.